Urban Book Circle®

 “It pains me a lot when I see what is happening in Serbian football which is always viewed with some type of suspicion.
 In my time, the national team had a full Marakana, over 5000 people at practices, there were so many people at the France game.
 We went among the people – visited factories, people on the street.
 We had just returned the national team’s cult following and then someone destroyed all that.” – Antic

-One word is most often repeated: the kult reprezentacije.
+One word is most often repeated: the kult reprezentacije (the cult of the national team).

 One of Antic’s first moves was holding press conferences at the Kuca fudbala (House of Football) in Kovilovo instead of the Hyatt Hotel or the Intercontinental Hotel saying that “psychology is extremely important, as is double communication.”
-This is where the players would stay as well.
-Then-captain Dejan Stankovic asked how long players were allowed to be in the city.
-Antic told him that he knows better and there were no problems.
+This is where the players would stay as well and they were allowed to roam the town for as long as needed.
+This is not to say that Antic was without authority however.
+Well-known Serbian sports commentator Aleksandar Stojanovic once commented that at team lunches, players would first wait for Antic to finish eating and leave his seat before they would which showed both discipline and a mutual respect.

 "Well, yes ...
 That was the last time," Lane himself couldn't believe it.